Elizabeth Gill Lui: Early life and education

 Elizabeth Gill Lui, daughter to U.S. Air Force Colonel Richard M.Gill and Shirley Squire, spent her early childhood migrating with her father's military assignments in the Air Force Weather Service from Alaska to Wiesbaden, (Germany); Washington, D.C. to Alabama, and by middle school, Colorado Springs, Colorado.
-She attended Marymount International School London, a Catholic girl's boarding school, in the fifth and sixth grades; Cheyenne Mountain High School in Colorado Springs; graduated Phi Beta Kappa from Colorado College with a degree in comparative religion; pursued American Indian Studies at University of Denver; and studied architectural photography at Harvard Graduate School of Design in a program headed by Ezra Stoller.
+She attended Marymount International School London, a Catholic girls' boarding school, in the fifth and sixth grades; Cheyenne Mountain High School in Colorado Springs; graduated Phi Beta Kappa from Colorado College with a degree in comparative religion; pursued American Indian Studies at University of Denver; and studied architectural photography at Harvard Graduate School of Design in a program headed by Ezra Stoller.

-As a fine arts minor at Colorado College, Gill Lui was creating highly detailed and graphic lithography and engraving, but by her late 20s, she began exploring photography in printmaking.
-After a devastating car accident in 1979, she dedicated herself to her creative work, studying at a graduate level in architectural photography at Harvard.
-Yet Gill Lui's lifelong passion in this art form had been kindled much earlier.
+As a fine arts minor at Colorado College, Gill Lui was creating detailed and graphic lithography and engraving, but by her late 20s, she began exploring photography in printmaking.
+After a car accident in 1979, she dedicated herself to her creative work, studying at a graduate level in architectural photography at Harvard.
 She recalls taking her first architectural photograph at age 10: Tudor architecture of the boarding school she attended in London.

 MANDALA 1 Snap Dragon Mandala from The Horizon Within; original photo collage; by Elizabeth Gill Lui.